We receive advertising fees from the brands we review that affect the ranking and scoring. Advertiser Disclosure

 Before you get a lease buyout loan, here are a few things you should consider:

-• Building credit: As long as you make on-time payments on your loan, you could use it to improve your credit over time.
+- Building credit: As long as you make on-time payments on your loan, you can use it to improve your credit over time.

 There are also a few drawbacks to buying out a car lease, including: